 - To save money, time, and efforts by performing this analysis in an early stage

-- Human resource team: can identify and hire the leading innovators (inventors) in a technology.
+- Human resource team: Can identify and hire the leading innovators (inventors) in a technology.

-Data is analyzed once the information is collected into relevant categories, in a way some of the examples listed below:
+Professionals analyse the data once the information is collected into relevant categories, in a way some of the examples listed below:

-- Use of scrutiny for claims: This helps in legal analysis concerned with the validity and patentability of licensing.
+Use of scrutiny for claims: This helps in legal analysis concerned with the validity and patentability of licensing.

 Use in R&D: It help teams to perform the research for lags, advancement in technology, and market opportunities.